mpv-player/mpv/DOCS/man/vf.rst

             Apply high quality VDPAU scaling (needs capable hardware).

 ``d3d11vpp``
     Direct3D 11 video post-processing.
-Requires a D3D11 context and works best with hardware decoding.
+Works best with a D3D11 context and hardware decoding.
 Software frames are automatically uploaded to hardware for processing.

+    If the video output provides no D3D11 device, for example with ``--gpu-api=vulkan``, the filter creates its own device.
+Every frame is then copied between the two devices, directly on the GPU when the formats involved allow it and through system memory otherwise, which costs memory bandwidth and adds latency.
+Prefer ``--gpu-api=d3d11`` when using this filter.

+    In that fallback mode, frames from a different hardware decoder, such as the CUDA frames ``nvdec`` produces, are routed through system memory on their way to the D3D11 device, which costs yet another copy.
+    ``--hwdec=d3d11va`` cannot be used at all, because the decoder picks its device before this filter is created, so it falls back to software decoding.

     ``format``
         Convert to the selected image format, e.g., nv12, p010, etc. (default: don't change).